 While true Artificial General Intelligence is still far away, in the short term we can augment machine learning with ‘general’ capabilities and features.
 Unlike most AI/ML, general intelligence should not require tailoring to specific problems.
 Instead, it learns continuously from interactions with a world, developing an internal representation by exploring and exploiting what it already knows.
 Algorithms with general intelligence features are applicable to a wider range of problems and tasks.

-Feb 2019: Co-supervising a Masters project (Self-organising architectures) with the Faculty of IT at Monash University
+Feb 2019: Co-supervising a Masters project (Self-organising neural architectures) with the Faculty of IT at Monash University